techx-nlp/prerequisite-quiz/README.md

 ## Interpreter

 The `interpreter.py` section tests your ability to manipulate strings and spot recurring patterns.
-This section has only one problem: you need to write a simple interpreter that evaluates a piece of given text code.
+This section has only one problem: you need to write a simple interpreter that evaluates a piece of given text code (fill in the `interpreter` function).

-The input will be a string containing the code, and returns a list of the outputs.
+The input will be a string containing the code.
+The return value is a list of the outputs of the program.

 The custom syntax for the code looks like: